isaac-conceicao/starwars-news/README.md

 ## Starwars News
 Welcome, young one!
 My goal on this project was to have fun while practicing the very basics of front-end development.
-This time we dive into de dark side of the DOM; it unveils hidden powers and elements that can be both intriguing and formidable.
+This time we dive into de ~~Dark~~ Shadow side of the DOM; it unveils hidden powers and elements that can be both intriguing and formidable.

 ### Features

 - [x] Implement card-news as a Component;
-- [x] Use it as a custom html tag;
 - [x] Make it Reactive.
+- [x] Use Shadow DOM to attach trees;
+- [x] Custom HTML tag;

 ### Getting Started